cardano-foundation/CIPs/CIP-meta-assets (ERC20-like assets)/README.md

 When used as redeemer the contract checks for the following conditions to be true;

 - `ownInputs` to be of lenght `2`

+- the receiver input (the `ownInput` with different `utxoRef` of the `validatingInput`) being spent with `Receive` redeemer

+- the sender input (`validatinInput`) must have the NFT according to `account.currencySym` (the input is valid)

+- the output with the sender's credentials must preserve the NFT

+- the account fields `credentials`, `currencySym` and `state` are unchanged between sender input datum and sender output datum

+- the account fields `credentials`, `currencySym` and `state` are unchanged between receiver input datum and receiver output datum

 - `ownOuts` to be of lenght `2`

+- every member of `ownOuts` must have at most 2 entries to prevent DoS by token spam.

 - the input sender's amount field is greather or equal than the redeemer amount (`transfer.amount`)

 - the output sender's amount field is equal to the input one minus `transfer.amount`

 - the output receiver's amount field is equal to the input one plus `transfer.amount`

 - the sender singned the transaction (included in `ctx.tx.signatories` if a `PPubKeyHash` or included a script input if a `PValidatorHash`)

+any additional check can be made based on the `account.state` (implementation specific)

 #### `Receive`

 - `ownInputs` to be of lenght `2`

 - the sender input (the `ownInput` with different `utxoRef` of the `validatingInput`) being spent with `Transfer` redeemer

 - in the sender input `Transefer` redeemer the `to` field is equal to the `account.credentials` (where `account` is the receiver datum)

 > **NOTE**